seanthegeek/seanthegeek.github.io/_posts/2018-01-01-spf-dmarc-federal-government-checkdmarc.md

 that explains exactly how to bypass SPF:

-[![An illustration of email spoofing that bypasses SPF checks](/assets/images/Simulating-Spoof-E-mail-attack-and-bypassing-the-SPF-verification-check-03-B.jpg)](/assets/images/Simulating-Spoof-E-mail-attack-and-bypassing-the-SPF-verification-check-03-B.jpg)
+[![An illustration of email spoofing that bypasses SPF checks](/assets/wp-content/uploads/2018/01/Simulating-Spoof-E-mail-attack-and-bypassing-the-SPF-verification-check-03-B.jpg)](/assets/wp-content/uploads/2018/01/Simulating-Spoof-E-mail-attack-and-bypassing-the-SPF-verification-check-03-B.jpg)
 An illustration of email spoofing that bypasses SPF checks
-Credit: o365info.com
+__Credit: o365info.com__
-Used under fair use for educational purposes
+__Used under fair use__ for educational purposes

 Also, It is up the receiving mail server to decide what to do with an email if the SPF check fails.
 SPF does not specify an action for the recipient mail